WemimoAdewale/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that displays lines containing the pattern root
+script that display the number of lines that contain the paytern bin